t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 - Different ammo types (fire, poison, armor-piercing, etc.).
 - Weapons provide synergies with certain ammo (e.g., snipers boost armor-piercing).
 - Reloading system balances high-damage options.
+## Ranger spraying
+- `Core idea:` Some ppl may dislike the weapon shooting directly at cursor, and wanted to just long range spray from further, what if we allow that.
+- `Main point:` Within the range from mouse to player the bullet will not hit anything, and from after the mouse on, the bullets may hit, and also bullets would travel with raycast rather than projectile so it has better chance of hitting. *by Mouse: I meant the precision cursor.
+- `Yes:` Shotguns will have bigger precision cursor.
+- `Maybe:` Scatter ammo for normal guns like rifles, which makes it basically like shotguns.

 # 🪄 Mage Class (Versatility & Control)
 A skilled mage can maintain infinite mana, rewarding precision.